agrogeophy/notebooks/README.rst

 agrogeophy-notebooks
 ====================
-a collection of jupyter notebooks that use agrogeophysical models
+A collection of jupyter notebooks that use agrogeophysical models.
+To view the notebooks, checkout **https://agrogeophy.github.io/notebooks/auto_examples/index.html**

-Contributors:

-- Guillaume Blanchy, University of Lancaster

 About
 -----